positron-solutions/transient-showcase/README.md

 -   The parent uses `transient--do-recurse` to make it's child "return" to it
 -   The "radiations" command in the child explicitly overrides this, using `transient--do-exit` so that it *does not* return to the parent

-These possible values for `:transient` change between transient versions.
+These possible values for `:transient` have been updated a few times.
 See the [transient](info:transient#Transient State) manual.

 ```elisp